46 x 1332” hand-stitched cotton and found textiles 2015, 2018

 Amelia Center Gallery, Gulf Coast State College, Panama City, FL 2020

 My previous work centered on intimate figurative narratives, Dick-and-Jane style kids in semi-autobiographical scenes from my childhood.
-I was raised in Pennsylvania—the land of coal and steel and industrial waste.
+I was raised in Pennsylvania— the land of coal and steel and industrial waste.
 The more I researched, the more I knew I had to include pollution, both seen and unseen, from my personal landscape.

 I grew up in the 10-mile evacuation radius of Limerick Generating Station, a nuclear power plant in Pottstown, PA.
 The Limerick towers could be seen from the windows of my middle school classroom.
 My friends and I swam in the bathtub-warm water downstream from the power plant.
 The Schuylkill River, once dubbed America’s foulest river, was cleaned up in the 40’s and 50’s—this meant the coal silt was dredged from the river and dumped in an area we kids would later call ‘The Black Desert’.
-After a day of riding our bikes through the Black Desert, we had to hose off the black silt before we’d be allowed in the house.
+After a day of riding our bikes we had to hose off the black silt before we’d be allowed back in the house.
 On Thanksgiving trips to Grandma’s, my father would make a short detour through Centralia, so the family could check on the progress of the underground coal fire that had been burning there since 1962.